kbittneruncc/megr2157-portfolio/docs/assignments/A04/index.md

 11. Motor and wall clearance holes were created using parametric patterns.

-12. Gussets and fillets were added to increase stiffness.

-13. The completed model was used to generate a multiview drawing.
+12. The completed model was used to generate a multiview drawing.

-14. The CAD model and drawing were exported for submission.
+13. The CAD model and drawing were exported for submission.

 # Mistakes and Revisions